seraphicfae/dotfiles/README.md

 **MPRIS module is empty** \
 It only shows when media is playing.

-**How can I set my resolution and refresh rate?** \
+**My icons and text are not loading/gone?** \
-Via Hyprland.conf: scroll down to the bottom and input your specifications.
+With your package manager, download JetBrainsMono Nerd Font.